multipage-software/multipage_ide/README.md

 # Multipage IDE with Maclan macrolanguage
-Multipage IDE with Maclan macrolanguage intended for development of software elements.
+Multipage IDE with Maclan macrolanguage is designed for development of software elements.
 - **Multipage** can cooperate with other IDEs.
 - You can create reusable software elements.
 - **Maclan** macrolanguage can manipulate with these software elements.